This week, The Boys and I returned from our 10th annual Mother-Sons trip.

 2022 Maine Road Trip

-2022’s trip was so eventful it took me nearly a year to add it here.
+The 2022 trip was so eventful that it took me nearly a year to document it here.
 I did blog about it, so you can read all about our adventure to Maine here.
-It ended with a catastrophic engine failure forcing us to end it a day early. 🙁
+It ended with a catastrophic engine failure, forcing us to end it a day early. 🙁

 2023 Tennessee Road Trip